 Our teaching is focused on engaging the students in inquiry through a variety of interactive classroom activities and the creative employment of various media to bring the diverse topics to life.
 Beyond the core curriculum, we believe in providing the students with a greater understanding of the Humanities through enrichment programmes and overseas field trips.

-Girls will acquire knowledge of historical events, human and physical Geography, and the economic activities of our nation and the wider world.
+Students will acquire knowledge of historical events, human and physical Geography, and the economic activities of our nation and the wider world.
 In addition, they will be challenged to integrate the knowledge and skills taught in the various disciplines through historical and geographical field studies conducted both locally and overseas.

 Centre of Excellence for Humanities